Health at Every Size® Healthcare Provider Listing

 My Philosophy of Care

-My approach to health is to look at the big picture and everything that may be impacting someone.
+I believe that everyone is the expert of their own body and this is why autonomy is of utmost importance to me in my work with clients.
+I see my role as a weight inclusive dietitian to be a gentle and compassionate guide alongside someone's recovery journey.
+I hold space for my clients as they explore how fat phobia, racism, weight stigma, family and other lived experience have impacted how they interact with food.
+My approach to health is to look at the big picture and everything that may be impacting someone's health.
 Ultimately, I believe that “health” is something that everyone can have their own definition for, and the pursuit of health is not a moral obligation.
 If my clients are interested in health enhancing behaviors, I explore what this would look like for them specifically vs. what diet culture says this should look like.
+I am a Health at Every Size® provider because I feel that the current weight centric health care system causes harm, does not consider body autonomy, social determinants of health or a person’s lived experience.
+The current health care system harms those with marginalized identities and bodies more significantly.

 About Me & My Practice

 I decided to become a dietitian because I love food.
 I believe that food is more than fuel.
 It connects us to community, culture, and joy.
 I have experience working with those suffering from eating disorders at all levels of care.
-I started my private practice so that I could work with a wider range of clients and have more flexibility and time to guide someone through their food recovery journeys.
-I am passionate about educating other professional about weight inclusive care and how to identify and treat eating disorders.
+I started my private practice so that I could work with a wider range of clients and have more flexibility and time to guide someone through their food recovery journey.
+I am passionate about educating other professionals about weight inclusive care and how to identify and treat eating disorders.
 I am a pizza and snack enthusiast.
 I love traveling and trying foods of different cultures.

 Accessibility Considerations